 We only ask for enough information to understand fit, timing, and how best to follow up with you.

 Questions from parents are welcome.
-Right now, the goal is a calm first conversation and a clear way to join the parent interest list while licensing is finalized.
+Right now, the goal is a calm first conversation and a clear way to join the parent interest list while the licensing process is being completed.

 About SMADA